ubccr/software-layer/README.md

 ```

 2. Start a singularity container.
 We use the helper script `start-container.sh`
-which takes an action as the first argument: `shell`, `run`, or `prefix`).
-The
-`prefix` action starts a singularity then runs $EPREFIX/startprefix which puts
-you in a gentoo prefix shell.
-The second argument is the path to a working
+which takes a single argument: the path to a working directory where the
-directory where the writable-overlay will write your files.
-This should be
+writable-overlay will write your files.
+This should be somewhere in `/scratch`.
-somewhere in `/scratch`.
-It's recommended to follow a basic naming convention,
+It's recommended to follow a basic naming convention, for example if your
-for example if your building OpenMPI, then use `/scratch/username_OpenMPI`.
+building OpenMPI, then use `/scratch/username_OpenMPI`.

 ```
-$ ./start-container.sh prefix /scratch/username_somepackage
+$ ./start-container.sh /scratch/username_somepackage
 ```

-NOTE: The first time you run this command it will fetch the build-node docker
+NOTE: The first time you run this command it may fetch the build-node docker
 image from docker hub, convert it to singularity sif format, then start the
 container.

-3. After the container starts you have a shell setup to point at the gentoo
+3. After the container starts you have a shell with the current directory
-compatibility layer.
-The current directory (this software-layer git repo where
-you ran the start-container.sh script) is bind mounted into
+(this software-layer git repo where you ran the start-container.sh script)
-`/srv/software-layer` inside the container.
-So cd into this directory:
+bind mounted into `/srv/software-layer` inside the container.
+So cd into this
+directory:

 ```
 $ cd /srv/software-layer
 ```

-4. Source CCR's init scripts to setup your environment:
+4. Ensure you enviroment is setup:

 ```
-$ source config/profile/bash.sh

 # This should now show the latest software modules
 $ module avail
 ```